haberdashPI/SignalOperators.jl/docs/src/manual.md

 #### Decibels

 You can pass an amplification value as unitless or a unitful value in `dB`; a unitless value is not assumed to be in decibels.
-Instead it's assumed to be the actual ratio by which you wish to multiply the signal.
+Instead, it's assumed to be the actual ratio by which you wish to multiply the signal.
 E.g. `amplify(x,2)` will make `x` twice as loud.

 ### Infinite lengths